gorda/istio.io/content/en/blog/2019/egress-performance/index.md

     caption="Introduction of the egress gateway to access MongoDB"
     >}}

-### Case 4: Mutual TLS between sidecars and the egress gateway
+### Case 4: Mutual TLS between sidecars and the egress gateway{#case-4-mutual-TLS-between-sidecars-and-the-egress-gateway}

 In this case, there is an extra layer of security between the sidecars and the gateway, so some impact in performance is expected.